turingschool-examples/futbol/README.md

 We then decided to create a class for each specific group of statistic.
 These statistics were grouped by *Game Statistics*, *League Statistics*, *Season Statistics*, and *Team Statistics*.
 We sat most of our methods for the specific group in their dedicated class while passing our *game*, *game_team*, and *team* into them as arguements.

 Without practice of inheritance, implementing this into our code was a bit of a challenge but was done.
-With this being said, this is one of the design decisions that bring pride to the group.
+With this being said, this is one of the design decisions that brings pride to the group.
 We chose to use both inheritance and modules in our project.
 1. We noticed that a lot of methods we're being frequently used across our code and realized that those can be pulled out and included in our classes as a module.
 1. We also noticed that we would be creating the row objects in each of our classes and creating them as attributes in all of our statistic classes.
 This allowed us to pull those attributes and sit them in a parent class for our refactored *stat_tracker* class.